Subhodip1307/Batch-Script-Guide/Readme.md

 # Description
-A bat script , also known as a batch script or batch file, is a type of script or program that contains a series of commands that are executed Prompt.
-It a simple wat to automate tasks in windows operating systems.
-In this repo you will get simple  notes for bat script which will help to work with bat script and I tried my best  to explain all commands briefly.
+A bat script, also known as a batch script or batch file, is a type of script or program that contains a series of commands that are executed Prompt.
+It is a simple way to automate tasks in the Windows operating system.
+In this repo, you will get simple  notes for bat script which will help to work with bat script and I tried my best to explain all commands briefly.

 # Get start with bat file
 Here I will explain you how you can create and write commands in a bat file and how can you edit this file in future.
-If you already know how to create and work with bat file then go to commands(#com) section to read about the commands.
+If you already know how to create and work with bat file then go to commands (#com) section to read about the commands.
 So first learn what are the requirements for a bat file, so basically you don’t need anything in order to work with a bat file except Windows operating system and a simple text editor (notepad, Vs code, Subline text) here we will use notepad.
 Now we will create our first bat file in order to do that open your CMD or Terminal in a suitable location ( suggested : create a folder in Desktop and open there), after opening Terminal or CMD just type the following commands and press enter
     ```bash